DocMarty84/web/koozic/content/installation.md

 The following platforms are supported:

--   Ubuntu 18.04 & 16.04 (and derivatives, such as Linux Mint)
+-   Ubuntu 18.04 (and derivatives, such as Linux Mint)
--   Debian 9
+-   Debian 10
--   Fedora 29 (do not forget to check your SELinux configuration)
+-   Fedora 31 (do not forget to check your SELinux configuration)
--   CentOS 7.6 (Python 3 must be installed)
+-   OpenSUSE 15.1

 ### Don't like it?